ChadTimmerman/Color-Slider/README.md

 * iOS 7.0+

 ##Installation
-The code uses a standard UISlider for the controls/n
+The code uses a standard UISlider for the controls\n
-I wrote a custom Float extension which converts the UISlider value (which returns a Float) to a CGFloat/n The CGFloat value can then be entered into the Hue value of UIColor to control the background color
+I wrote a custom Float extension which converts the UISlider value (which returns a Float) to a CGFloat\n The CGFloat value can then be entered into the Hue value of UIColor to control the background color

 ##License